LarryBattle/Ratio.js/readme.md

 ## Documentation ##

-Documentation is currently under construction. `docs/Ratio.js_documentation.html`<br/>
+Refer to `docs/Ratio.js_documentation.html`<br/>
-Right now you can read the source code, which is well documented.
+Also you can read the source code, which is well documented.

 ## Additional Examples ##